debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 Yes, installing any Bitcoin/freedom-related application is now going to be as easy as installing VLC.
 It'll be possible to use GUI or simple `apt` command.

-## What you need to know before installing anything from this repository

-(TL;DR below)

-The most important information is that **the project is still work in progress**!
-While the user-level documentation is written for those who don't want to care about the details, it does **not** imply you don't need basic admin skills!
-Quite the opposite.
-You should have the ability to use terminal and a GitHub account for communicating issues!

-With that out of the way, let's talk about the general structure first.
-There are many packages that are connected in various ways.
-They have proper dependency relationships declared that make sure you don't install a package without an important part.
-So for the most part, you can just blindly install packages.
-There are a few important things you need to have in mind, though!

-* Only Debian 10 is currently officially supported.
-Ubuntu and derivatives should work, but we can't be sure.
-Please report issues you find.
-* Beware: as explained above, bitcoin and all related services will run automatically right after boot until you shutdown the computer!
-* Some packages require bitcoin **without pruning** to be configured.
-And they will do it automatically.
-That means, if you have less than 350 GB of free space, you should be very careful about what you install!
-Basically, the only (somewhat) useful packages that you can install now are `bitcoin-rpc-proxy`, `nbxplorer`, `btcpayserver`, `selfhost*`, `tor-hs-patch-config`
-* The data does **not** go to your home directory, but under `/var/lib` if you have partitioned your disks to have big home partition and small system partition, you will have to set a different path **using debconf** - read below.
-* Contrary to the convention, all the configuration files are auto-generated and **must not** be edited!
-If you need to tune something, the best place to do that is using debconf.
-The second best place is filing a request for the setting on GitHub, if it isn't in debconf yet.
-If you can't wait for the implementation, place it into an appropriate `conf.d` directory and re-run debconf.
-However continue reading!
-* Any change to configuration requires running `dpkg-reconfigure PACKAGENAME` `electrs` and `bitcoin-rpc-proxy` are smarter and they only need `systemctl restart`.
-* Some configuration is special in being controlled by certain packages being or not being installed.
-The most important case is configuration of pruning/non-pruning/txindex of bitcoind.
-If you want to change the setting, you must install the appropriate package: `bitcoin-pruned-mainnet`, `bitcoin-fullchain-mainnet`, `bitcoin-txindex-mainnet`.
-Naturally, **only one of them can be installed at the same time**.
-Further **some other packages, like `electrs` require specific package to be installed!** Note however, that `txindex` implies `fullchain`, so having it installed is fine for `electrs` and such.
-Obviously, `pruned` can't be installed with `electrs`.
-While there are ways to hack this, just don't.
-You will run into a lot of trouble.
-The point of this repository is to (hoepfuly) never break.
-* When you change the configuration of paths, they don't get moved automatically!
-This will be fixed eventually, just be careful around that for now.
-* Many dependencies are specified using `Recommends`, which means installing stuff with `--no-install-recommends` will work, but won't be very useful.
-* Lot of stuff here is intended for servers.
-While it can be used on desktop and the goal is to make it useful there eventually, it will take many months to get there.
-* The server stuff is still considered advanced topic - read (the end of) the admin docs!
-* `btcpayserver` and `ridetheln` (a better name for RTL, AKA Ride The Lightning) use a custom system of integration into `nginx` in order to get an onion domain, or even a clearnet domain with HTTPS certificate automatically.
-This is really great for user experience, but may be surprising to people who don't read the docs!
-* If you want a clearnet domain, install `selfhost-clearnet` package.
-This will skip `clearnet-onion` unless you install both, of course.
-This operation can **not** be performed non-interactively, without preseting debconf!
-* If you install `bitcoin-regtest`, all following packages will install regtest version (e.g. installing `lnd` will install `lnd-system-regtest`).
-If you have `bitcoin-mainnet` and `bitcoin-regtest` and would like install only one package, just install the single version you want e.g. `lnd-system-mainnet`

-If all that seems too long to you, here's a short version:

-* **Keep in mind the project is beta**
-* **By default, the LND wallet is created automatically after installation and the seed is stored in /var/lib/lnd-system-mainnet/.seed.txt**
-* Make sure you have at least 350 GB of free space
-* Do **not** run `apt` with any funny switches
-* Do **not** attempt to configure anything - it will just work
-* Do **not** touch any configuration
-* Do understand that bitcoind and other services will run automatically
-* Read (the end of) the admin docs to understand server software (btcpayserver, ridetheln)
-* When in doubt, ask on GitHub

-Happy bitcoining!

 ## Using applications

 This section explains specifics of various applications packaged in the repository.